MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/aggregations-auto-configure.md

 ## Disable

-You must have dataset Owner permissions to disable automatic aggregations.
+You must have dataset owner permissions to disable automatic aggregations.
 Workspace admins can take over dataset owner permissions.

 1. To disable, switch **Automatic aggregations training** to **Off**.